Published Historical Books

 New Series!

-The translation of the Latin Welsh Annals known collectively as Annales Cambriae has finally been published in 335 A4 pages at £29.95.
-The three annals published by the Rolls Series and edited by the Rev. John Williams ab Ithel in 1860 have long needed an English translation.
-To these three annals I have added translations of the Cronica de Wallia and the Welsh chronicle found in the Ms Exchequer Domesday Book.
+The translation of the Latin Welsh Annals known collectively as Annales Cambriae has finally been published in 335 A4 pages at £39.95.
+The three annals published by the Rolls Series, and edited by the Rev. John Williams ab Ithel in 1860, have long needed an English translation.
+To these three annals I have added translations of the Cronica de Wallia and the Welsh chronicle found in the Ms Exchequer Domesday Book which was apparently made at Neath abbey.
 Together all five works add details to English and Welsh history from the days of King Arthur to 1298.

 Listed on the Annales Cambriae page are the contents table of the book and the index.